sjjohns/ThinkOrSwimStudies/README.md

 * EarningsPerShare - Displays a chart of a stock's Earnings Per Share.

-* MinorHighLowIndication - Adds a bubble when the day's high/low are the highest high/lowest low the past/future 9 sessions.
+* MinorHighLowIndicator - Adds a bubble when the day's high/low are the highest high/lowest low the past/future 9 sessions.

 * PocketPivot - Adds a bubble on the daily chart when the stock had a Pocket Pivot buy point.

+* RelativeStrengthWithNewHighIndicators - Displays a chart comparing price performance between two symbols.
+Useful for comparing one symbol to an index, for example.
+New High indicators are dots when relative strength is currently making a new high and relative strength made a new high before price.

 * UpDownVolumeRatio - Displays a chart of the ratio of the volume on up days versus down days.